Jalen Reeves-Maybin: Detroit Lions (second stint)

 On March 23, 2023, Reeves-Maybin signed a one-year deal with the Lions.
 In the 2023 regular season opener against the Kansas City Chiefs, he converted a first down for the Lions on a fake punt in the first quarter.
 In Week 13, Reeves-Maybin recorded four special teams tackles in a 33–28 win over the New Orleans Saints, earning National Football Conference Special Teams Player of the Week.
 In Week 17 against the Dallas Cowboys, Reeves–Maybin was part of a trick play in which he converted a 31-yard fake punt pass to Khalil Dorsey to keep the Lions' drive alive.
 On January 3, 2024, it was announced that Reeves-Maybin would be invited to the 2024 Pro Bowl games along with four other Lions teammates.
 He was voted as the NFC's sole special teams player representative.
 In the 2023 season, he mainly played on special teams but had an increased role on the defense in the last six regular season games.

 On February 26, 2024, Reeves-Maybin signed a two–year, $7.5 million contract extension with the Lions.
 In the 2024 season, he appeared in ten games.
 He had a role on defense and special teams.

 On March 12, 2025, the Lions released Reeves-Maybin in a move to reportedly clear up cap space.

 Chicago Bears

 Reeves-Maybin was signed to the Chicago Bears' practice squad on November 18, 2025.
+On January 13, 2026, he was signed to the active roster.
+He appeared in three regular season games and two playoff games for the Bears in the 2025 season.

 Personal life

 Reeves-Maybin is the cousin of former MLB outfielder Cameron Maybin.

 Additionally, he is the son of former Louisville Cardinals standout basketball player Marques Maybin.
 Marques was a shooting guard at the University of Louisville from 1997–2001.

-In March 2024, Reeves-Maybin was elected to a two-year term as president of the NFL Players Association (NFLPA).
+On March 16, 2024, Reeves-Maybin was elected to a two-year term as president of the NFL Players Association (NFLPA).
+On March 15, 2026, Reeves-Maybin was re-elected for a second two-year term.